cardillan/mindcode/doc/syntax/optimizations/EXPRESSION-OPTIMIZATION.markdown

 In some cases, an expression consisting of several instructions can be simplified to use fewer instructions, while producing identical results.

-* `floor` instruction applied to a result of a multiplication or a division by a constant.
-Combines the two operations into one integer division (`idiv`) operation.
+* The `op floor` instruction (or the `op idiv output input 1` instruction, which has the same effect) applied to a result of a multiplication or a division by a constant: the optimization combines the two operations into one integer division (`idiv`) operation.
 In the case of multiplication, the constant operand is inverted to become the divisor in the `idiv` operation.

 ## The `packcolor` instruction